Updated: Jul 31

 The Autobiography of Malcolm X – Malcolm X (as told by Alex Haley)

-Given the recent prison expansion in the UK:
+Given the persistent prison expansion policy in the 'West':

 Are Prisons Obsolete? - Angela Davis